jlu1985/csi01__csc330__s23__18731__class-collab/week3/CSI01__CSC330__S23__class-workshop-project_02-04-2023.md

 1. All pizzas are available for all 8inches to 16 inches.

-2. The second store is using a higher base price.
+2. The second store is using a higher base priceCalculator.

-3. Specialty pizza price is only for locals, so the second store uses the regular price model.
+3. Specialty pizza priceCalculator is only for locals, so the second store uses the regular priceCalculator model.

 4. Joe wants to see both stores' sales reports via a single terminal (console, web, or kiosk)